django/django/docs/getting-started.rst

     }

-As you can see, this is a little like Django's ``DATABASES`` setting; there are named channel backends, with a default one called ``default``.
-Each backend needs a class specified which powers it - we'll come to the options there later - and a routing scheme, which points to a dict containing the routing settings.
+As you can see, this is a little like Django's ``DATABASES`` setting; there are named channel layers, with a default one called ``default``.
+Each layer needs a class specified which powers it - we'll come to the options there later - and a routing scheme, which points to a dict containing the routing settings.
-It's recommended you call this ``routing.py`` and put it alongside ``urls.py`` in your project.
+It's recommended you call this ``routing.py`` and put it alongside ``urls.py`` in your project, but you can put it wherever you like, as long as the path is correct.

 If you start up ``python manage.py runserver`` and go to ``http://localhost:8000``, you'll see that, rather than a default Django page,